EDCD/EDDI/VoiceAttack-Integration.md

 To use this function in your own commands set the 'Personality' parameter then use the 'Execute an external plugin function' command with the plugin context set to 'setspeechresponderpersonality'.

+### volume

+This function changes the text to speech volume.
+It takes one mandatory variable as a parameter.

+- 'Volume' (integer variable) is a mandatory parameter containing the desired volume setting (from 0 - 100).

+To use this function in your own commands set the 'Volume' parameter then use the 'Execute an external plugin function' command with the plugin context set to 'volume'.

 ## Information functions

 ### coriolis, edshipyard, eddbsystem, or eddbstation